-The most common question faced by anyone working in Formula One is: 'How did you get to work in Formula One?'
-The answers suggest an eclectic recruitment process based as much on serendipity as on specific intent – but few can claim to have a route so irregular as our Chief Engineer – Performance Engineering, Pierre Waché.
+The most common question faced by anyone working in Formula One is: 'how did you get to work in Formula One?'
+The answers suggest an eclectic recruitment process based as much on serendipity as on specific intent – but few can claim to have a route so irregular as our Technical Director Pierre Waché.

-Pierre is a member of our senior technical group, responsible for the design and on-track performance of the RB14.
-He holds a PhD in Fluid Mechanics after studying in France at the Institut National Polytechnique de Lorraine, and at Georgia Tech in Atlanta.
+Pierre has been a member of our senior technical group, responsible for the design and on-track performance of the car since joining Red Bull Racing in 2013.
+He holds a PhD in Fluid Mechanics after study at the Institut National Polytechnique de Lorraine in Nancy and Georgia Tech, Atlanta.
 So far, so conventional – but his speciality was bio-mechanical engineering, studying the interaction between cells in the bloodstream.
-He liked motorsports but his passion 'was more the technical aspects of science and engineering.'
+He liked motorsports, "but my passion was more the technical aspects of science and engineering."

 The medical community's loss was F1's gain when Michelin recruited Pierre in 2001 to study interaction between track surfaces and the rubber of their Formula One tyres.
 His interest was strictly at the molecular level but eventually he moved away from the microscope and took on more responsibility, becoming a project leader at Michelin, responsible for adherence and simulation for F1.